Questions about PSJP

 -

-The multi-week summer intensive will begin with online classes in mid-July and will culminate in a residential experience at Princeton from Friday, July 26 - Monday, Aug 5, 2024.
+The multi-week summer intensive will begin with online classes in mid-July and will culminate in a residential experience at Princeton from late-July through early-August.

 -